deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/technical.md

 ### Order Webhooks

-We use the Falcon Server config `envName` to avoid webhook collision amongst apps connecting to the same BigCommerce Store.
+We use the DEITY Middleware config `envName` to avoid webhook collision amongst apps connecting to the same BigCommerce Store.

-For enterprise customers that are running their own instance of Falcon Server we highly recommend each app / developer chooses a unique name for their app and sets it in their `local.json` config file.
+For enterprise customers that are running their own instance of DEITY Middleware we highly recommend each app / developer chooses a unique name for their app and sets it in their `local.json` config file.

 ## Known issues